lelylan/lelylan-ng/README.md

 ### Creating distribution

-Run `yeoman build` to create the new distribution.
-All needed files will be places in 'dist/'.
-Create a `lib/latest` folder into `app/` and save there the following files.

-Run `yeoman build` to create the new distribution.
+* Run `yeoman build` to create the new distribution.
-Run `yeoman server:dist` to see if everything works fine.
+* Run `yeoman server:dist` to see if everything works fine.

 ### Coding guidelines